Skip to content

 Operationalizing in Modulos

-NIS2 implementation is most effective when organization-level governance (OFF-15) and AI-system execution (MFF-15) are run as one operating model.
+NIS2 implementation is most effective when organization-level governance (OFF-15) and AI-service execution (MFF-15) are run as one operating model.

 Most teams use: